-- · Achievement and maintenance of optimal metabolic outcomes, including normal blood lipid, blood pressure, and blood glucose levels - Modification of nutrient intake for the treatment of comorbidities (i.e., obesity, dyslipidemia, cardiovascular disease, and hypertension) - · Improvement in health through nutritious food choices - · Development of plans to address individual nutritional needs while taking into consideration patients' personal and cultural preferences and lifestyles and respecting their wishes and willingness to change.3 from
+- · Achievement and maintenance of optimal metabolic outcomes, including normal blood lipid, blood pressure, and blood glucose levels - Modification of nutrient intake for the treatment of comorbidities (i.e., obesity, dyslipidemia, cardiovascular disease, and hypertension) - · Improvement in health through nutritious food choices - · Development of plans to address individual nutritional needs while taking into consideration patients' personal and cultural preferences and lifestyles and respecting their wishes and willfrom ingness to change.3

-Patients with pre-diabetes often have other related medical conditions, so treating pre-diabetes itself is not enough. tored on a regular basis.
-Changes in lifestyle and, if necessary, the addition or adjustment in medications should be made to maintain optimal blood glucose. blood lipid, and blood pressure levels.
-Clinical Pearls • Sustained weight loss of at least 5% is necessary to prevent type 2 diabetes in bigh-risk patients
+Patients with pre-diabetes often have other related medical conditions, so treating pre-diabetes itself is not enough.
+Metabolic outcomes should be moni-tored on a regular basis.
+Changes in lifestyle and, if necessary, the addition or adjustment in medications should be made to maintain optimal blood glucose, blood lipid, and blood pressure levels.^{5,6} Clinical Pearls • Sustained weight loss of at least 5% is necessary to prevent type 2 diabetes in biob rick patients

-- high-risk patients. - Patients with pre-diabetes may benefiting from a nutrition consultation because gues an RD can conduct a comprehensive nutrition assessment and provide t on 17 lifestyle counseling for cholesterol addition to management of prediabetion glucose levels. - The focus of the interventions should not be limited to blood glucose.
-Because of the association between pre-diabetes and the metabolic syndrome, treating hypertension and dyslipidemia is equally important. - · To reach optimal metabolic outcomes, medications for blood pressure and cholesterol-lowering may be needed in addition to a healthier lifestyle. - Individuals with pre-diabetes can get valuable benefits from an RD referral including behavior change counseling (i.e., tailored counseling based on an individual's motivational readiness to change), individualized nutrition recommendations, and assistance with developing a realistic action plan for diabetes prevention.
+- high-risk patients. - Patients with pre-diabetes may benefit ₹ from a nutrition consultation because by guest on 17 an RD can conduct a comprehensive nutrition assessment and provide lifestyle counseling for cholesterol and blood pressure management in April addition to management of prediabetion glucose levels. - The focus of the interventions should not be limited to blood glucose.
+Because of the association between pre-diabetes and the metabolic syndrome, treating hypertension and dyslipidemia is equally important. - · To reach optimal metabolic outcomes, medications for blood pressure and cholesterol-lowering may be needed in addition to a healthier lifestyle. - · Individuals with pre-diabetes can get valuable benefits from an RD referral including behavior change counseling (i.e., tailored counseling based on an individual's motivational readiness to change), individualized nutrition recommendations, and assistance with developing a realistic action plan for diabetes prevention.